 This crimson-hued sipper was featured on just about every respectable bar menu.
 New types of Negronis even popped up, including a White Negroni (a Negroni without Campari, imagine that!).
 We can thank them for the current love affair with all-things-bitter in the cocktail world—they are a gateway to bitter drinks and aperitifs.

 Although some people feel you shouldn’t mess with a classic, I figured rules are meant to be broken!
-I wanted to give the Negroni a seasonal update, but doing so without throwing off the balance that helps make them so delicious was tricky.
+I wanted to give the Negroni a seasonal update, but doing so without throwing off the balance that helps make them so delicious was a tad tricky.
 Cranberry was much too tart while apple seemed too sweet and didn’t work well.
 I eventually found the perfect solution and cocktail with pomegranate juice.
 The Pomegranate Negroni was the perfect solution.

 Tart yet sweet, the pomegranate juice kept the balance of the drink while adding a different and delightful flavor profile.
 Taking the place of most of the usual vermouth, it brings in sweetness that ties together both the bitter Campari and the juniper and herbs in the gin.

 - 1/2 oz sweet vermouth

 - 1 orange peel